Authentic Italian Tiramisù

 soaking the ladyfingers in the coffee mixture.

 Add a second layer of soaked ladyfingers.
 Follow with the remaining mascarpone cream mixture.
-Dust with cocoa powder on top.
-Chill for a minimum of 3 hours.
+Chill for a minimum of 3 hours, but overnight is best so the tiramisu will set.
+Dust with cocoa powder on top right before serving.

 tiramisu in a serving platter.